-When talking about the pages you can find in an online store, the product page has one of the most important roles in the entire store: it helps the customer decide if he’s going to buy your product.
+When talking about the pages that you can find in an online store, the product page has one of the most important roles in the entire store: it helps the customer decide if he’s going to buy your product.

-Knowing this, the product page must have both an easy to read page, but also a very accurate and well-made product description and other things related to the product.
+Knowing this, the product page must have both an easy to read the page and a very accurate and well-made product description and other things related to the product.

 So good design is not enough.
 It would be best if you also had well-written descriptions, specifications, and other product details.

 For example, is the shipping free?
 If yes, why not specify this on the product page?
 It’s not?
 There are still some handy tricks to clarify this subject in the client’s mind without having him navigate to another page.